Natural stone dividers to get the most of hybrid spaces

 Offices with the charm and warmth characterizing a residence, a dwelling used as a workspace: thanks to technology and to the possibility to work anywhere, every place may be the perfect space to work from.
-An angle of the living room, a little part of an open space or, even, a studio close to the bathtub: each of them may be turned into the right area where creativity may flow and work may be done.
+An angle of the living room, a little part of open space or, even, a studio close to the bathtub: each of them may be turned into the right area where creativity may flow and work may be done.
 Not only is technological progress widening our working possibilities, but also our daily habits are changing; new different lifestyles are getting people more independent in their work and free to move, designing spaces including new ways to live and conceive them.

 Let’s think about hotels, for example.
-No more just an accommodation facility but residences chosen by professionals who need spaces to live and work, doing business downtown during the week.
+No more just an accommodation facility but residences are chosen by professionals who need spaces to live and work, doing business downtown during the week.
 In this way, presidential suites act as residential apartments offering all the amenities hotels usually offer.

 With no doubt, a perfect and winning mix.
 Designers go beyond the satisfaction of clients’ simple requests and create real experiences through spaces that may be rethought and tailored according to its dwellers’ and guests’ desires and aspirations.

 It is a human-centered design, putting first the creation of relationships among people who live them, above all in workspaces.
 Tracing a strong connection between space design and workers’ wellness, interaction and communication among workers are encouraged because these seem to improve their quality work.
 Workers should have a general view of their working space, allowing them to move without limits.
-For this purpose, wall partitions or dividers may be a good choice to create different niches in an open space, assuring privacy and letting employees be aware of what happens in the place they work.
+For this purpose, wall partitions or natural stone dividers may be a good choice to create different niches in an open space, assuring privacy and letting employees be aware of what happens in the place they work.